Money muling 101: Recognize and avoid this increasingly common scam

 • No matter what the specifics are, your bank account information is needed to move money.

-• You’re asked to work as local representative for an overseas company.
+• You’re asked to work as a local representative for an overseas company.
 They may ask for an “agent” to help them avoid transaction charges or local taxes.

 • The job description lacks details.